analytiq-hub/sigagent.github.io/_posts/2024-03-10-fedora-cuda.md

 layout: post
 ---

+Note: this install failed.
+I was unable to install CUDA this way.

 Steps:
 * Check the Fedora version in `/etc/os-release`.
 Update to version 39, or the latest version available.
 Change the instructions below accordingly, if using a newer Fedora version than 39.
 * Check that `nvidia-smi` detects the Nvidia driver.